Updated June 9, 2023

-Here, recpcl is the short for reciprocal and it calculates 1/n where n is not equal to Zero for any number.
+Here, recpcl is short for reciprocal, and it calculates 1/n where n is not equal to zero for any number.
 If n is zero, it will return an error as “Invalid denominator”.
 And you can try this by typing:

 Implementation of Scheme programming language

-Scheme Programming language is typically used to write to write text editing programs, analyzing and optimizing application based compilers, writing drivers for graphics cards, developing operating systems and many more.
+Scheme Programming language is typically used to write to write text editing programs, analyse and optimise application-based compilers, write drivers for graphics cards, develop operating systems, and many more.

-Gambit also known as Gambit-C (uses C for backend processing) is a free software which comprises of a compiler and an interpreter.
-It compiles scheme language to C. Normally you can write all those programs in Scheme language which you can write in C or Java.
-Just so that you know, Scheme programming language is a dialect from the family of Lisp.
+Gambit, also known as Gambit-C (uses C for back-end processing), comprises a compiler and an interpreter.
+It compiles scheme language to C. Normally; you can write all those programs in Scheme language which you can write in C or Java.
+Just so that you know, the Scheme programming language is a dialect from the family of Lisp.
 Macros in a scheme programming language are extremely powerful.

 Performance and Efficiency

-If you are an experienced programmer, then you may know that scheme programming language used to be slow.
+If you are an experienced programmer, you may know that scheme programming language is slow.
 But however, that’s not the current case.
 All the recent compilers are extremely efficient and fast.
-These programs run at par with programs written in low-level languages (not exactly equal to the speed of assembly, but however almost near to it).
+These programs run at par with programs written in low-level languages (not exactly equal to assembly speed, but almost near to it).

-The reason why scheme programming language is fast because there are scheme code implementations which are extremely fast.
+The reason why scheme programming language is fast because there are scheme code implementations that are extremely fast.
 Most of you may not know, but I have seen Chez scheme code being undoubtedly very fast.
-The reason being it’s a fast compiler which can compile up to 30,000 lines of scheme code per second into machine code.
-This kind of conversion is extremely fast which makes it possible to compete with machine code if not beat it.
+The reason being it’s a fast compiler that can compile up to 30,000 lines of scheme code per second into machine code.
+This kind of conversion is extremely fast, which makes it possible to compete with machine code if not beat it.

-Frankly speaking, if you ask people in scheme programming language, you won’t find any high-end performance implementation.
-The reason for that is because people usually tend to write small implementations and they don’t tend to use it for performance purpose.
+Frankly speaking, if you ask people in a scheme programming language, you won’t find any high-end performance implementation.
+The reason for that is because people usually tend to write small implementations, and they don’t tend to use them for performance purpose.

-However, following are some of the fast time compilers for Scheme:
+However, the following are some of the fast time compilers for the Scheme:

 - Gambit-C (or just Gambit)